Jaguar To Kill Off The XF Sportbrake In The U.S.

 America's logic-defying obsession with SUVs and crossovers has claimed another victim: The Jaguar XF Sportbrake.
 According to The Detroit Bureau, Jaguar is looking to simplify its model lineup in the US and abroad in an effort to remain profitable.

 That means that Jaguar will not only abandon some of its beloved sports car and sport sedan models, it will also cease sales of wagons in the US altogether.
-That means curtains for the XF Sportbrake.
 In addition, an increasingly distracted and decreasingly engaged car-buying public has also forced Jaguar's hand (and left foot): no more manual transmissions after this year.

 According to Jaguar's US CEO Joe Eberhardt, "I don’t want to say the speed of change took us by surprise, but they were too quick for us to react to immediately.
 It takes time to transform ourselves to the point we can be profitable again."
 The change he's referring to is the market shift – especially in America – towards SUVs and crossovers.